Lorech/dotfiles/README.md

 git clone git@github.com:Lorech/dotfiles.git ~/.config --recurse-submodules
 ```

-2. Install the respective tooling for your operating system
+2. Install desired tools for your operating system
-3. For some tools, additional action is required - see below for any tool you plan to use
+3. Review the below summaries for any additional setup work or system dependencies required for a fully functional setup

 <details>
 <summary>GTK</summary>